-Mr.Wolfensohn also has a long history of involvement in the arts.
-In 1970, Mr.Wolfensohn became involved in New York's Carnegie Hall, first as a board member and later, from 1980 to 1991, as Chairman of the Board, during which time he led its successful effort to restore the landmark New York building.
+Mr. Wolfensohn also has a long history of involvement in the arts.
+In 1970, Mr. Wolfensohn became involved in New York's Carnegie Hall, first as a board member and later, from 1980 to 1991, as Chairman of the Board, during which time he led its successful effort to restore the landmark New York building.
 He is now Chairman Emeritus of Carnegie Hall.
-In 1990, Mr.Wolfensohn became Chairman of the Board of Trustees of the JohnF.KennedyCenter for the Performing Arts in Washington, D.C.
+In 1990, Mr. Wolfensohn became Chairman of the Board of Trustees of the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 On January 1, 1996, he was elected Chairman Emeritus.

-Born in Australia in December 1933, Mr.Wolfensohn is a naturalized U.S. citizen.
-He holds B.A. and LL.B. degrees from the University of Sydney and an M.B.A. from HarvardBusinessSchool.
+Born in Australia in December 1933, Mr. Wolfensohn is a naturalized U.S. citizen.
+He holds B.A. and LL.B. degrees from the University of Sydney and an M.B.A. from Harvard Business School.

 Before attending Harvard Business School, Mr. Wolfensohn was a lawyer in the Australian law firm of Allen, Allen & Hemsley.
-He served as an Officer in the Royal Australian Air Force, and was a member of the 1956 Australian Olympic Fencing Team.
-Mr. Wolfensohn is a Fellow of the American Academy of Arts and Sciences and a Fellow of the American Philosophical Society.
-He has been the recipient of many awards for his volunteer work, including the first David Rockefeller Prize of the Museum of Modern Art in New York for his work for culture and the arts.
+He served as an Officer in the Royal Australian Air Force and was a member of the 1956 Australian Olympic Fencing Team.
+Mr. Wolfensohn is a Fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Society.
+He has been the recipient of many awards for his volunteer work, including the first David Rockefeller Prize of the Museum of Modern Art in New York for his work for culture and the arts and the 2017 Carnegie Medal of Philanthropy.

-In May 1995, he was awarded an Honorary Knighthood by Queen ElizabethII for his contribution to the arts.
-Mr.Wolfensohn has also been decorated by the Governments of Australia, Belgium, Brazil, France, Japan, Germany, Georgia, Mexico, Morocco, The Netherlands, Norway, Peru, Pakistan and Russia.
+In May 1995, he was awarded an Honorary Knighthood by Queen Elizabeth II for his contribution to the arts.
+Mr. Wolfensohn has also been decorated by the Governments of Australia, Belgium, Brazil, France, Japan, Germany, Georgia, Mexico, Morocco, The Netherlands, Norway, Peru, Pakistan and Russia.